Chris Neville

-Chris Neville is a NASCAR pit road reporter who most recently worked for Fox Sports.
+Chris Neville (born March 22, 1972) is an American NASCAR pit road reporter who most recently worked for Fox Sports.
 He is best known for his work with Fox, as well as formerly calling the Rolex Sports Car Series on SPEED, NASCAR Sprint Cup Series for NASCAR on TNT, and the IndyCar Series for NBC Sports.

 Biography

 Neville began racing go karts at 12 years old.
 He signed up for his first professional event when he was 18.
 Chris Neville attended Purdue University, where he graduated in 1995.
 Even while at Purdue, Neville continued to race.
 He then became an instructor at the Bob Bondurant School of High Performance Driving located in Phoenix, Arizona.

 Racing career

 In 1998, Neville signed up to race in the SCCA Trans-Am Series where he became Rookie of the Year.
 He continued to race in the Trans-Am Series until 2000, winning events such as the SPEED World Challenge.